Matty-El/urban-attiva/README.md

 Data Model:

-The Urban Attiva database has seven tables as detailed in the attached data model.
+The Urban Attiva database has ** INCOMPLETE AS RAN OUT OF TIME TO FULLY DOCUMENT **

 ![Urban Attiva Data Model](readme-files/velo-route-data-model.png)